boumalaksiham/interactive-BI-dashboard/README.md

 - Database connectivity (PostgreSQL, MySQL)
 - Advanced ML features (clustering, classification)
 - Real-time data streaming
-- Multi-sheet Excel support
 - Custom aggregation functions
 - Report generation (PDF/Word)
 - User authentication
 - Data caching for performance
-- More visualization types (treemaps, sunburst, 3D plots)

-## License

-This project is created for educational purposes as part of a machine learning course assignment.

-## Contributing

-This is an academic project.
-For questions or suggestions, please contact the project author.

-## Contact

-For questions about this project, please reach out through the course platform.

 ---